trimble-oss/devguide/wiki/guidelines/pages/development-practices/packagingAndDistribution.md

     * Publishing requires an account on eTools Artifactory and initial setup of a repository within Artifactory.
 Please see the [eTools Artifactory site](https://sites.google.com/a/trimble.com/trimble-etools/tools) and [JFrog Artifactory documentation](https://www.jfrog.com/confluence/display/RTF/Welcome+to+Artifactory).

-### Javascript / Node
+### JavaScript / Node

 * Client-side should all be minified.
 You can then expose the client-side scripts via CDN such as CloudFront/S3.

-* In order to optimise client-side applications for size and maximum download performance, it is recommended to use a module bundler to combine Javascript files along with static assets such as CSS and images into packages.
+* In order to optimise client-side applications for size and maximum download performance, it is recommended to use a module bundler to combine JavaScript files along with static assets such as CSS and images into packages.
 The current de-facto standard for this is [Webpack](https://webpack.js.org/).
-Webpack can also be used to minify javascript.
+Webpack can also be used to minify JavaScript.

 * Server-side packages can be written as NPM modules and stored in a private repo such as [Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) which makes sharing/deploying easier than managing the actual code repo.
 Modules are made using [NPM’s tooling](https://docs.npmjs.com/getting-started/creating-node-modules).